Techie-Kapil/flask-mongodb-app/README.md

 | `/` | Returns a welcome message with current server time |
 | `/data` | POST inserts JSON data, GET retrieves stored data |

 MongoDB is deployed with authentication enabled and persistent volume storage.
-Flask is deployed as a scalable application using Kubernetes Horizontal Pod Autoscaler (HPA).
-DNS-based service discovery ensures inter-pod communication without IP dependency.
+The Flask application is deployed as a scalable application using Kubernetes Horizontal Pod Autoscaler (HPA).
+DNS-based service discovery ensures inter-pod communication without depending on IP addresses.

 ---